< Trip Ideas Home

-Pawai Bay Marine Reserve.
-The water is usually very clear at Pawai Bay Marine Reserve.
-This bay near Kailua-Kona has numerous underwater sea caves, arches, and rock formations, plus lots of marine life.
-It can be busy with snorkel boats, but is an easy dive spot.
+Pawai Bay Marine Preserve.
+Clear waters, abundant reef life, and interesting coral formations make Pawai Bay Marine Preserve ideal for diving.
+Explore sea caves, arches and rock formations.
+Located one half mile north of Old Airport, it can be busy with snorkel boats, but is an easy dive spot.
 Kuakini Hwy., north of Old Kona Airport Beach Park, Kailua-Kona, HI, 96740.

 Manta Village.
 One of Kona's best night-dive spots is Manta Village.
 Booking with a night-dive operator is required for the short boat ride to the area.
-If you're a diving or snorkeling fanatic, it's well worth it for the experience of seeing the manta rays.
+If you're a diving or snorkeling fanatic, it's well worth it to experience manta rays drawn by the lights of the hotel property.
+If night swimming isn't your cup of tea you can catch a glimpse of the majestic creatures from the Sheraton Keauhou's deck as well.
 Off Sheraton Keauhou Bay Resort & Spa, 78-128 Ehukai St., Kailua-Kona, HI, 96740.

 Garden Eel Cove.
 A great spot to see manta rays is Garden Eel Cove.
-At this site you're likely to spot hundreds of tiny garden eels darting out from their sandy homes, as well as manta rays somersaulting overhead as they feast on a plankton supper.
+At this site you're also likely to spot hundreds of tiny garden eels darting out from their sandy homes, as well as manta rays somersaulting overhead as they feast on a plankton supper.
 There's a steep drop-off and lots of marine life.
-Near Kona International Airport, Rte.
-19, Kailua-Kona, HI, 96740.
+Rte.
+19, near Kona International Airport, Kailua-Kona, HI, 96740.

 Equipment, Lessons and Tours